SpotOnInc/renovate-config/README.md

   More details [here](https://docs.renovatebot.com/faq/#separate-patch-releases-from-minor-releases)
 * [Group all packages starting with `abc` together in one PR](https://docs.renovatebot.com/faq/#group-all-packages-starting-with-abc-together-in-one-pr)
 * [:pinVersions](https://docs.renovatebot.com/presets-default/#pinversions) - maintain a single version only and not SemVer ranges
+* [:rebaseStalePrs](https://docs.renovatebot.com/presets-default/#rebasestaleprs) - Rebase existing PRs any time the base branch has been updated.

 ## Troubleshoting